Deputy Director for Grassroots

 Wm.
 Christopher Doss, Deputy Director - Grassroots Programs

-Chris' political work has taken him across the nation and to nearly twenty countries where he's met and worked with heads of state and members of national and regional parliaments.
-He even took a prime minister home for Thanksgiving one year; another thanked him for not "losing his soul" while studying at the prime minister’s alma mater!
+Chris' political work has taken him across the U.S. and to nearly twenty countries where he's met and worked with heads of state and members of parliament.
+He even took one prime minister home for Thanksgiving; another thanked him for not "losing his soul" while studying at the prime minister’s left-leaning alma mater!

-He's drafted free-market laws enacted in Virginia and other states, and he’s worked in over a 'gazillion' campaigns since starting in middle school, including local, state, and federal races.
+He drafted free-market laws enacted in Virginia and other states, and he’s worked in over a 'gazillion' campaigns since starting in middle school, including local, state, and federal races.
 He first wrote scripts for radio spots and phone banks in 10th grade.
-His political interests began when he accompanied his parents to the polls at age four (his age at the time, not that of his parents), and he hasn't yet gotten it out of his system.
+His political interests began when he accompanied his parents to the polls at age four (his age at the time, not his parents’).
+He hasn't yet gotten it out of his system.

-He’s been an adjunct lecturer and presenter at forty-one college campuses, as well as at think tanks and public affairs institutions – both in the U.S. and abroad.
+He’s been an adjunct lecturer and presenter at fifty-six college campuses, as well as think tanks and public affairs institutions – in the U.S. and abroad.
 Chris served as the U.S. representative on the Executive Board of the International Young Democratic Union, the international organization for conservative and free market political parties.

-Chris did undergraduate studies (BA, Politics) at Wake Forest University and graduate studies (Magister grad nivå, MA equivalent, Communications) at the University of Oslo in Norway.
-He has also studied Public Policy at the Graduate School of George Mason University.
+Chris did undergraduate studies (BA, Politics) at Wake Forest University and graduate studies (Magister grad nivå, MA equivalent, Communications) at the University of Oslo, Norway.
+He also studied Public Policy at the George Mason University Graduate School.

-The best thing a student or young professional can do, per Chris' advice, is to find a good mentor and to invest significant time, attention, and intellectual engagement in that mentor.
+The best thing a student or young professional can do, per Chris' advice, is to find a good mentor and to invest time, attention, and intellectual engagement in that mentor.
 He believes that anyone interested in politics ought to read Economics in One Lesson, Henry Hazlitt; The Law, Frederic Bastiat; The Road to Serfdom, Friedrich Hayek; Capitalism and Freedom, Milton Friedman; Animal Farm, George Orwell; Language in Thought and Action, S.I.
-Hayakawa; and, of course, The Federalist Papers.
-(Check out the Leadership Institute's "Read to Lead" list for good measure.)
+Hayakawa; Rules for Radicals, Saul Alinsky; and, of course, The Federalist Papers.
+(Check the Leadership Institute's "Read to Lead" list for good measure.)